Food Wolf for sale

 “It was a really personal decision to work through,” says Chavarie.

 For her, the incentive for selling comes down to time.
-While the Food Wolf requires 100 percent of her time, Chavarie only willing and able to give about 25 percent.
+While the Food Wolf requires 100 percent of her time, Chavarie is only willing and able to give about 25 percent.
 She works full-time in addition to her role with the Wolf.

 “A lot of food trucks operate with two people and it works,” says Chavarie.
 “But when you only have one-point-a-quarter…it makes it really hard to keep going.”